 If you’re happy with the starter package you may skip ahead to Learning Objective-J.

-In order to use Xcode's Interface Builder, and to compile Cappuccino itself, you need the Mac developer tools installed.
+In order to use Xcode’s Interface Builder, and to compile Cappuccino itself, you need the Mac developer tools installed.
 You can get the latest version from the AppStore for free.
-Xcode 4 is the current version, but Xcode 3 is (probably) still usable.
+Xcode 7 is the current version.

 If you wish to install the Cappuccino sources you’ll need the source control management software Git.

 Git is included with Xcode 4.
 You can check you have it by entering the following command in your Terminal:

 On other platforms you can grab the latest version of Git from the following URL: http://git-scm.com/download.